Chaspeer/Merval_Analysis_Tool/README.md

 # Merval_Analysis_Tool
-This is a web app that allow us to analyze different aspects of the Merval Stock Market
+This is a web app that allow us to analyze different aspects of the Merval Stock Market.

+You can select a specific sector and take look at all the companies that are included in that group.
+And also, you can select a specific Stock to look at its information.

+You can try the webapp in the following [LINK](https://share.streamlit.io/chaspeer/merval_analysis_tool/main/merval.py)

 # Reproducing this web app
 To recreate this web app on your own computer, do the following.